Public Scholars Program

 As part of our mission to advance the standing of creative and cultural expression in generating innovative approaches to real-world problems, the Curb Public Scholars program supports graduate students in finding ways that their research can have an impact beyond the academy.
 The program facilitates initiatives that explore creative ways to implement research findings, develop evidence-based public policies, and transform academic work into publicly available resources.

 Each spring, graduate students are invited to propose projects that apply arts or creative expression to an issue raised by their dissertation or other research and designed to engage a public audience.
 Scholars are awarded up to $2000, have access to Curb Scholar workspaces, and receive mentorship from Curb-affiliated faculty.
 Recipients of these grants meet with local and national leaders as well as fellow scholars regularly throughout the academic year; develop and deliver materials that advance understanding, application, or the impact of the student’s research on community life; and reflect on the outcomes of that development in a final symposium.

-The next call for applications opens February 2018, for the 2018-19 academic year.
-Look for notice from any Director of Graduate Studies or on this page.
-If you have any questions and/or would like to be added to our mailing list to receive application materials in the spring, please contact Program Manager Mindy Kessler (615.322.2840 or email@example.com).
+The next call for applications opens February 2019, for the 2019-2020 academic year.
+Look for submission information from your Director of Graduate Studies or on this page.
+If you have any questions and/or would like to be added to our mailing list to receive application materials in the spring, please contact Administrative Manager Kimberly Kane (615.322.2872 or firstname.lastname@example.org).